devops329/devops/instruction/automation/automation.md

 The whole point of computers and software is to generalize tasks into repeatable instructions in order to quickly and reproducibly complete a task.
 We should not constrain our vision of what automation can do.
 If we are willing to reduce the toil of computing the digits of Pi or a Fibonacci sequence, then why not automate the deployment of where the software is used?
 Why not automate the recording of failures and the collection of performance metrics?
 These likewise are coding tasks, and the benefits of automating them are just as real as any other coding problem.

-When we are narrow minded in what we consider to be **coding tasks**, we significantly decrease the effectiveness of our hard earned skills.
+When we are narrow-minded in what we consider to be **coding tasks**, we significantly decrease the effectiveness of our hard-earned skills.
 Basically anything that we do more than once, or anything that is complex enough that we need to document how it was done even once, should be turned into a coding task.

 Just remember this.
 It is all code.
 Code that monitors a human typing a novel on a keyboard is just as interesting as code that monitors the code for the word processing application.
 It is actually very fulfilling to replace any manual task with an automated one.